Los Angeles and Independence Railroad: Need for a railroad to Inyo mines established

-In the early 1870s, the new Cerro Gordo in the Owens Valley area of Inyo County, California, were producing a considerable amount of silver.
-In order for it to be shipped to San Francisco, the bullion was first transported by freight wagons to Los Angeles, loaded onto the Southern Pacific Railroad and transported to Wilmington where it was finally loaded onto steamers headed to San Francisco.
+In the early 1870s, the new Cerro Gordo in the Owens Valley area of Inyo County, California were producing a considerable amount of silver.
+In order for it to be shipped to San Francisco, the bullion was first transported by freight wagons to Los Angeles, loaded onto the Southern Pacific Railroad, and transported to Wilmington where it was finally loaded onto steamers headed to San Francisco.
 Supplies were likewise sent from Los Angeles by freight wagons northward to the Owens Valley mining regions.
 This trade resulted in considerable prosperity for Los Angeles.

 The threat of possible competition over this freight traffic led Los Angeles civic leaders to consider a rail line to the area, to guarantee the continued profitable mining business.
-As early as 1872, the possibility of a railroad from Los Angeles to the Inyo mines was discussed in the papers.
+As early as 1872, the possibility of a railroad from Los Angeles to the Inyo mines was discussed in the press.
 Finally, on March 28, 1874, the state of California granted former governor John G. Downey and banker and businessman F.P.F Temple a charter to construct a narrow-gauge railroad from Los Angeles to Independence in order to more efficiently transport freight to and from the area.

 The directors included men from both Los Angeles and Inyo counties.
 Directors from Los Angeles included Temple as President, Downey as Treasurer, and Benjamin D. Wilson.
 Inyo Directors included M.W.
 Belshaw, Victor Beaudry, James Brady, and Pat Reddy, all of whom had interests in the Cerro Gordo mines.

-The Southern Pacific, alarmed at possible competition, tried to persuade the governor to veto the charter, but a newly-formed Los Angeles Area Chamber of Commerce intervened and the charter was approved.
+The Southern Pacific, alarmed at possible competition, tried to persuade the governor to veto the charter, but a newly formed Los Angeles Area Chamber of Commerce intervened and the charter was approved.

 On May 16, Temple hired Joseph U. Crawford as head engineer, a position Crawford had held when working for Thomas A. Scott's Texas and Pacific Railway.
 Temple assigned him to find a practical route from Los Angeles through the Cajon Pass to the mining districts, and then to Independence, California.
-Crawford began surveying on May 24, and in late June submitted his report to the directors, describing the various routes that the railroad could take.
+Crawford began surveying on May 24, and in late June submitted his report to the directors, describing the various routes the railroad could take.

 At that same time the directors began to solicit local financial support for the railroad's construction, a process that took place over several months.
 Local support, however, was difficult to come by.